jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 Hopefully there is no additional feedback when you update the code review...

+Best case, you release the feature to customers on time and created new technical debt:

+* No tests.
+* No documentation.
+* Open issues from the code review.

 ### Or maybe...

-Your team has a *Definition of Done*, and you can't release the feature without testing and documentation.
-Even though the feature is code-complete, it's not ready for release.
+Your team has a *Definition of Done*[^done_done_done], and you can't release the feature without testing and documentation.
+Even though the feature is code-complete, it's not yet ready for release.

+[^done_done_done]:
+Coded, tested, documented, and released.

-The feature goes into the backlog at the end of the sprint to be re-prioritized for the next sprint.
+You failed to release the feature, it back into the backlog to be re-prioritized for the next sprint.
 If you're lucky, you'll continue working on it in the next sprint, and hopefully release it then.
+If not, the feature slowly rots on its own branch and will require extra work to bring up-to-date before it can be completed.

 ### What went wrong

 Every sprint starts with the best intentions, but quickly meets reality.

-Best case, you released the feature to customers on time...and created technical debt:

-* No tests.
-* No documentation.
-* Open issues from the code review.

-Worst case, you failed to release the feature and it's been pushed to the next sprint or later.
-If later, the feature is slowly rots on its own branch and will require extra work to bring up-to-date before it can be completed.
+The problem was not with the refactoring, or dependency upgrade -- those are all good things that should be done.
+The problem was spending 90% of the sprint on one part of the feature lifecycle, implementation, leaving very little time for testing, review, documentation, and release.

 ## Making Smaller Changes